 Mega Man is an action platforming game that features you playing as the title character, or one of his counterparts.
 You play a good robot, needing to take down bad robots, take their powers and defeat Dr. Wily.

 The way you achieve this is through prioritisation.
 You need to defeat the bad robots in the correct order to make things easier for yourself in terms of achieving your next, and then final, objective.
 A lot like project management; determine your client’s needs, set up processes, ways of communication to stakeholders and team members and utilise your resources when necessary.

-If you're seriously thinking about undertaking project management as a career, or need a qualification to boost your career, e-Careers offers career advice and courses in project management, you can find information on both here.
+If you're seriously thinking about undertaking project management as a career, or need a Project Management qualification to boost your career, e-Careers offers career advice and courses in project management.